Kofán Collaborative Project: Collection of Audio-Video Materials and Texts

 While a detailed study of language contact including borrowings is yet to be conducted, A’ingae shows a moderate number of apparently quite recent borrowings from Spanish.
 Beyond Spanish, speakers of A’ingae have also experienced significant periods of contact with Ecuadorian Kichwa, Tukanoan languages such as Siona and Secoya, and Tupian languages, such as Cocama, with some intermarriage in recent decades (Cepek 2018).
 Several secondary sources mention borrowings or other connections with other families such as Chibchan, though such claims have yet to be substantiated and there is no known contact with such groups at present.

-The deposit consists of approximately 17 hours of naturalistic video and a small amount of additional audio wordlists.
+The collection consists of approximately 17 hours of naturalistic video and a small amount of additional audio wordlists.
 The recordings comprise 25 speakers, roughly one third of Zábalo’s adult population.
 They cover a variety of different topics and genres including traditional stories, jokes, autobiographical narratives, explanations of how to make traditional crafts and foods, hunting, protecting the local environment among others.
 Interviews were conducted in A’ingae by 3 native speakers who are members of the project team.
 While collecting more naturalistic conversation is a goal for future work, some of these recordings are more or less conversational in nature.

 Acknowledgement and citation